craigsturgis/craigsturgisdotcomblog/source/_posts/2011-02-11-human-body-as-machine.md

 Since that time I’ve taken up running again in fits and starts.
 I even blogged about it at least once back in my myspace days.
 I’ve completed road races here and there, even two half marathons.
 I’m training for my third right now.
 I am still much, much slower than I used to be.
 I’ve never reached what I would consider “in shape.”
 I’ve certainly not approached anything even close to ‘the body as machine’ experience I remember.
 I may never get there again.

 I did, however, take aim at a bucket list entry in signing up for the Chicago marathon.
 The big one.
-26.2.
+26.2[^1].
 I’ve always said I’ve wanted to do it once, now it’s time to put up or shut up.
 People who know tell me it’s a whole different animal from 13.1 and I believe them.
 I’m probably in for a whole lot of pain and suffering.
 But, if training for it and completing it puts me anywhere closer experiencing what I remember, it’ll be worth it twice over.

 2011 is going to be a year of big challenges and changes for me.
 But, the time for coasting is over, time to dime the amp.
 Bring it on.

-**Update 08/2013:** I never did run the Chicago marathon that year, I tore a muscle in my leg a few weeks before the race.
+ [^1]: I never did run the Chicago marathon that year, I tore a muscle in my leg a few weeks before the race.
 I did however go on to just barely complete a full marathon in November 2012.
+(08/2013)